christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **Son-in-law:** Philip II of Macedon.
 Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord).
 Aspurgus (Scythian-Iranian), Augustus (Latin), Agrippa (Latin), and Philip (Greek) all mean "Horse-King" or "Cavalry Commander".
 Philip II's grandfather was named Arrhidaeus.
 Arrhidaeus can be decoded as Ar- = "Shining, Noble" (the same root as Argead and Aryan), and -rhidaeus = A variant of the Scythian/Iranian root -ratha- (chariot) or -rathae (charioteer).
 This is the exact same title as Pharnavaz and Philip.

  - Wife: Olympias.
 In conventional history Olympias' father is listed as Neoptolemus, or "New Ptolemus", or "New War King".
 But that was his title, not his personal name.
 Ptolemus is the same as Polemon and Ptolemy.
-In the Iliad (Book 4, line 228) Ptolemaios is the name of a Greek warrior.
+Strabo, in his book Geography, in the same section where he talks about Ateas (Strabo, "Geography", Book 7, Chapter 3, section 16), says: “At the mouth of the Tyras is a tower called the Tower of Neoptolemus”.
+And this is geographically the mouth of the Dniester (ancient Tyras), in the northwestern Black Sea.
+So the name Neoptolemus was explicitly associated with Ateas.
 Her real father was Ateas.
 Her grandfather (or great-grandfather) is listed as Tharrhypas, King of the Molossians.
 Tharrhypas was also rendered as Arrybas, Arybas, Arybbas: Ar- (Aryan/Noble) + -ybas (a variant of hypas, "lord" or "chief")).
 She claimed to have been impregnated by the god Zeus Ammon disguised as a serpent.
 This is the immaculate conception trope in the bible.

 The marriage between Phillip II and Olympias was a strategic dynastic union between two powerful houses, the Argeads of Macedon and the Aeacids of Molossia, both of which trace their origins to a common Scythian-Iranian steppe ancestry.